aptos-labs/developer-docs/docs/sdks/unity-sdk.md

 The [Aptos Unity SDK](https://github.com/aptos-labs/Aptos-Unity-SDK) is a .NET implementation of the [Aptos SDK](./index.md), compatible with .NET Standard 2.0 and .NET 4.x for Unity.
 The goal of this SDK is to provide a set of tools for developers to build multi-platform applications (mobile, desktop, web, VR) using the Unity game engine and the Aptos blockchain infrastructure.

-See the post [Aptos Labs brings Web3 to Gaming with its new SDK for Unity developers](https://medium.com/aptoslabs/aptos-labs-brings-web3-to-gaming-with-its-new-sdk-for-unity-developers-e6544bdf9ba9) and the [Technical details](https://github.com/aptos-labs/Aptos-Unity-SDK#technical-details) section of the Unity SDK README for all of the features offered to game developers by the Aptos Unity SDK.
+See the post [Aptos Labs brings Web3 to Gaming with its new SDK for Unity developers](https://medium.com/aptoslabs/aptos-labs-brings-web3-to-gaming-with-its-new-sdk-for-unity-developers-e6544bdf9ba9) and the [Technical details](https://github.com/aptos-labs/Aptos-Unity-SDK#technical-details) section of the Unity SDK README for all the features offered to game developers by the Aptos Unity SDK.

 ## User flows